-13 14 Climate risks affect all pillars of food security, particularly stability because extreme events lead to strong variation to food access.
+Climate risks affect all pillars of food security, particularly stability because extreme events lead to strong variation to food access.
 The notion of risk is widely treated in IPCC reports (IPCC 2014c) (see also Chapter 7 in this report).
-With food systems, many risks co-occur or reinforce each other and this can limit effective adaptation planning as they require a comprehensive and dynamic policy approach covering a range of drivers and scales.
+With food systems, many risks co-occur or reinforce each other, and this can limit effective adaptation planning as they require a comprehensive and dynamic policy approach covering a range of drivers and scales.
 For example, from the understanding by farmers of change in risk profiles to the establishment of efficient markets that facilitate response strategies will require more than systemic reviews of risk factors (Howden et al. 2007).

-- Integration of Climate Change Adaptation (CCA) and Disaster Risk Reduction (DRR) helps to minimise the overlap and duplication of projects and programs (Nalau et al. 2016).
+Integration of Climate Change Adaptation (CCA) and Disaster Risk Reduction (DRR) helps to minimise the overlap and duplication of projects and programmes (Nalau et al. 2016).
 Recently, countries started integrating the concept of DRR and CCA.
-For instance, The Philippines has introduced legislation calling for CCA and DRR integration as current policy instruments were largely unsuccessful in combining agencies and experts across the two areas (Leon and Pittock 2016). - Studies reveal that the amplitude of interannual growing-season temperature variability is in general larger than that of long-term temperature change in many locations.
+For instance, the Philippines introduced new legislation calling for CCA and DRR integration, as current policy instruments had been largely unsuccessful in combining agencies and experts across the two areas (Leon and Pittock 2016).

+Studies reveal that the amplitude of interannual growing-season temperature variability is in general larger than that of long-term temperature change in many locations.
 Responding better to seasonal climate-induced food supply shocks therefore increases society's capability to adapt to climate change.
-Given these backgrounds, seasonal crop forecasting and early response recommendations, based on seasonal climate forecasts, are emerging to strengthen existing operational systems for agricultural monitoring and forecasting (FAO 2016a; Ceglar et al. 2018; Iizumi et al. 2018). - While adaptation and mitigation measures are intended to reduce the risk from climate change impacts in food systems, they can also be sources of risk themselves (e.g. investment risk, political risk) (IPCC 2014b).
-Climate-related hazards are a necessary element of risks related to climate impacts but may have little or nothing to do with risks related to some climate policies/responses - Adoption of agroecological practices could provide resilience for future shocks, spread farmer risk and mitigate the impact of droughts (Niles et al. 2018) (See Section 5.3.2.3).
+Given these backgrounds, seasonal crop forecasting and early response recommendations (based on seasonal climate forecasts), are emerging to strengthen existing operational systems for agricultural monitoring and forecasting (FAO 2016a; Ceglar et al. 2018 and lizumi et al. 2018).

+While adaptation and mitigation measures are intended to reduce the risk from climate change impacts in food systems, they can also be sources of risk themselves (e.g., investment risk, political risk) (IPCC 2014b).
+Climate-related hazards are a necessary element of risks related to climate impacts but may have little or nothing to do with risks related to some climate policies/responses.

+Adoption of agroecological practices could provide resilience for future shocks, spread farmer risk and mitigate the impact of droughts (Niles et al. 2018) (Section 5.3.2.3).
 Traditionally, risk management is performed through multifunctional landscape approaches in which resource utilisation is planned across wide areas and local agreements on resource access.
-Multifunctionality permits vulnerable communities to access various resources at various times and under various risk conditions (Minang et al. 2015). - In many countries, governmental compensation for crop-failure and financial losses are used to protect against risk of severe yield reductions.
-Both public and private sector groups develop insurance markets and improve and disseminate index-based weather insurance programs.
+Multifunctionality permits vulnerable communities to access various resources at various times and under various risk conditions (Minang et al. 2015).

+In many countries, governmental compensation for crop-failure and financial losses are used to protect against risk of severe yield reductions.
+Both public and private sector groups develop insurance markets and improve and disseminate index-based weather insurance programmes.
+Catastrophe bonds, microfinance, disaster contingency funds, and cash transfers are other available mechanisms for risk management.

-- 1 Catastrophe bonds, microfinance, disaster contingency funds, and cash transfers are other available - 2 mechanisms for risk management. - 3 In summary, risk management can be accomplished through agro-ecological landscape approaches - 4 and risk sharing and transfer mechanisms such as development of insurance markets and improve - 5 index-based weather insurance programs (high confidence).
+In summary, risk management can be accomplished through agroecological landscape approaches and risk sharing and transfer mechanisms, such as development of insurance markets and improved index-based weather insurance programmes (high confidence).